simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### `ldapstatus`:

   * Do a connect-test to all ip-addresses for a hostname.
-  * Check wheter hostname exists before attempting to connect.
+  * Check whether hostname exists before attempting to connect.
   * hobbit output.
   * Check schema version.
   * Add command line tab to single LDAP status page for easier debugging.